-The challenge for the City continues revolve around generating sufficient revenues for its tax base, considering the needs of the community, and limiting the decreases to essential services as the cost of those services continues to increase annually.
-As with most local government, the City relies heavily on the property tax base for its increase so all adjustments to the tax base must be weighed with the impact of the cost of homeownership and to the taxpayer.
-Currently, approximately 38% of the total assessed value is exempt from property taxes, furthering this burden.
+A challenge for the City continues to revolve around generating sufficient revenues for its tax base, considering the needs of the community, and limiting the decreases to essential services as the cost of those services continues to increase annually.
+As with most local governments, the City relies heavily on the property tax base with 35% of revenue coming from property taxes.
+Currently, 33% of the total assessed value of property within the City is exempt from property taxes, furthering this burden.
+However, the City share of the Sales tax revenue collected in the County accounts for 24% of anticipated revenue.
+Additionally, the City is beginning to collect low case occupancy tax in 2024, which should also support General Fund revenues.

-One of the biggest challenges facing the City today is the economic decline in Cortland County and the upstate New York region.
+One of the biggest challenges facing the City today is the out-migration seen across the upstate New York region.
 This phenomenon has resulted in an overall decline in the City's population and economic standing.
-The City's past over-reliance on a manufacturing-based economy, combined with the struggle to create new jobs have resulted in the City combating higher than average levels of unemployment.
-Members of the working class have had to vacate the area for job opportunities elsewhere, leaving behind an aging population, with a concurrent decrease in younger persons.
+The City's past reliance on a manufacturing-based economy, combined with the struggle to create new jobs have resulted in the City combating higher than average levels of unemployment.
+Previously, members of the lower and middle-income working class had to vacate the area for job opportunities elsewhere, leaving behind an aging population, with a concurrent decrease in younger persons.
+However, the County overall saw an increase of 700 jobs last year.
+This positive trend is anticipated to continue.

 Cortland is virtually built out, in that nearly all developable properties within the City boundaries have been developed.
 Therefore, few large-scale developments have been built in recent years.
 The Hickory Park area, developed over time since the 1970's, has been the largest development, and consumed the largest area of previously undeveloped property in the City.
 Most development in recent years has been on in-fill sites, through demolition and reconstruction, or adaptive reuse of existing properties.
+The City will continue to work to leverage available space to promote housing opportunities to meet the ever growing need.

 The Town of Cortlandville, most notably the area southwest of the City, has been the site of commercial development in the County, partly due to the lack of large tracts of land in the City that can accommodate "big box" development.
-The growth of retail outside the City has come at the expense of retail development within the City limits, although the City does benefit from sales tax generated throughout the County.
-Under a sharing agreement the City shares 17.75% of County-wide local sales tax after the first \$1.5 million which is taken by Cortland County.
+The City benefits from sales tax generated throughout the County.
+The sales tax sharing agreement between the County, the City, and the surrounding municipalities has been under renegotiation during 2024, and the City share of the sales tax revenues is expected to increase beginning in 2025.